mattermost/docs/source/about/self-hosted-subscriptions.rst

 .. tip::

-   Not sure where to find the true-up review section?
+   Not sure where to take the screenshot?
 Please reach out to your account executive, Customer Success Manager, orders@mattermost.com, or support@mattermost.com for help.

 If you have more total active users than you purchased in your annual subscription, your Customer Success Manager will provide you with a true-up quote for the new users added.